ewansheldon/CV/README.md

 ## Other Interests

-When I'm taking a rare moment away from debugging or refactoring, I like to dive into the filmographies of Stanley Kubrick, Wes Anderson or David Lynch, listen to some avant-garde Brooklyn-based art rock or perhaps relax with an episode of The Simpsons (though strictly seasons 1-10).
+When I'm taking a rare moment away from debugging or refactoring, I like to dive into the filmographies of Stanley Kubrick, Wes Anderson or David Lynch, listen to some avant-garde Brooklyn-based art rock or perhaps relax with an episode of The Simpsons (strictly seasons 1-10).
 I can also regularly be found watching Arsenal in agony on weekends.